Updated October 30, 2019

 Service model comparison

-|Unit of Deployment||Stream||Topic|
+|Unit of deployment||Stream||Topic|

-|Unit of Provisioning||Shard||N/A (fully managed)|
+|Unit of provisioning||Shard||N/A (fully managed)|

-|Data Partitioning||User-supplied partition key||N/A (fully managed)|
+|Data partitioning||User-supplied partition key||N/A (fully managed)|

-|Data Delivery Order||Service-supplied sequence key (best effort)||Service-supplied publishTime (best effort)|
+|Data delivery order||Service-supplied sequence key (best effort)||Service-supplied publish time (best effort)|

-Amazon Kinesis uses a streaming model to ingest data.
+Amazon Kinesis Data Streams uses a streaming model to ingest data.
 In this model, producers send data to a stream that you create and provision by shard.
-Each shard in a stream can provide a maximum of 1MB/sec of input bandwidth and 1000 data puts per second.
+Each shard in a stream can provide a maximum of 1 MiB per second of input bandwidth and 1000 data puts per second.